 Dr. Auerbach holds his MD from Duke and completed his internship at Dartmouth and residency at UCLA.
 He is certified by the American Board of Emergency Medicine.
 He has been recognized as a Hero of Emergency Medicine by the American College of Emergency Physicians and received the New Orleans Grand Isle Award for Science from the Academy of Underwater Arts and Sciences, the Founders Award from the Wilderness Medical Society, and the Outstanding Contribution in Education Award from the American College of Emergency Physicians, among others.
 Dr. Auerbach has served as a volunteer physician in Haiti, Nepal, and Guatemala.

-Redlich Family Professor of Surgery, Division of Emergency Medicine, Department of Surgery, Stanford University School of Medicine, Stanford, California
+Redlich Family Professor, Department of Emergency Medicine, Stanford University School of Medicine, Stanford, California